Last updated 24 August 2021

 Act One Scene Two

 Riley’s reception has plenty of natural light streaming in from the glass walls into the open plan area.
-My attention is drawn to their statement pool just beyond the lobby lounge chairs.
-I’m enviously eyeing off the guests lying on the pool deck lounges, as others splash in the water.
+My eyes are drawn to their statement pool just beyond the lobby lounge chairs.
+I’m enviously eyeing off the guests in the water.
 I hope to be there soon.

 Check-in is effortless.
 I’m handed my room key, made from recycled timber, one of the many eco-friendly initiatives of the boutique hotel.
-Read my full review of the Riley.
+Here’s my full review of the Riley.

 Be mindful and safe at Crystalbrook